 TASK 9: Prepare newsletter articles and/or direct mailings to local land users, general public, and media to promote the project and disseminate information on water quality and NPS pollution control.
-Information will be updated in a timely manner on the Richland Soil Conservation District website. www.richlandscd.com mailings.
+Information will be updated in a timely manner on the Richland Soil Conservation District website. www.richlandscd.com Additional funds - funding for newsletters in 2023 - 2 newsletters per year

-Output: Minimum of (8) newsletters, news releases and direct
+Output: Minimum of (10) newsletters, news releases and direct mailings.